marcua/blog.marcua.net/_posts/2023-06-11-ayb-helping-you-own-your-data.md

 **Sharers**.
 Scientists, journalists, and other people who want to share a data set have largely ad hoc means to share that data, and their collaborators and readers' experience is limited by the ad hoc sharing decisions.
 You've encountered this if you've ever tried to do something with the CSV file someone shared over email or if you've wanted to visualize the data presented in an article in a slightly different way.
 Sharers should be able to create a database, add collaborators, and eventually open it up to the public to fork/query in a read-only way with as little overhead for themselves or the recipient as possible.

 **Sovereigns**.
 When you use most hosted applications, you're not in control of your own data.
 Today's application stack places ownership of the database and data with the organization that wrote the application.
 While this model has several benefits, it also means that your data isn't yours, which has privacy, security, economic, and extensibility implications.
 The company that hosts the application has sovereignty over the database that hosts the data, and if you're lucky (or live in a place with reasonable regulations), they allow you to export portions of your data in sometimes unhelpful formats.
-The most speculative use case I can imagine for `ayb` is that it grants end-users sovereignty over their data.
+The most speculative use case for `ayb` is that it grants end-users sovereignty over their data.
 Imagine a world where, before signing up for an application, you spin up an `ayb` database and authorize the application to your new database.
 As long as you're still getting value from an app, it can provide functionality on top of your data.
 If you ever change your mind about the app, the data is yours by default, and you can change who has access to your data.

 ## Where to go from here
 Thank you for reading this far.
 From here, you can: